markafitzgerald1/simulate-cribbage-games/README.md

 ## Maybe first version goals

-- Add support for specification of current pone and dealer as something order than first pone and first dealer, respectively at start of simulations starting at not 0-0 scores for ease of usage when manually interfacing with non-simulate-cribbage-hands opponents.
+- Add support for specification of current pone and dealer as something other than first pone and first dealer, respectively at start of simulations starting at not 0-0 scores for ease of usage when manually interfacing with non-simulate-cribbage-hands opponents.

 ## Post-first version or release short to medium term goals